google/flatbuffers/docs/source/CppUsage.md

 ## Mini Reflection

-A more limited form of reflection is available for direct inclusion in generated code, which doesn't any (binary) schema access at all.
+A more limited form of reflection is available for direct inclusion in generated code, which doesn't do any (binary) schema access at all.
 It was designed to keep the overhead of reflection as low as possible (on the order of 2-6 bytes per field added to your executable), but doesn't contain all the information the (binary) schema contains.